Joane Nagel

 Biography —

 Professor Nagel (PhD Stanford) is a political and cultural sociologist; her work focuses on ethnicities, genders, and sexualities in the US and in the global system, American Indian activism, militarization of science, and global climate change.
-Her recent research includes “Re-Gendering Climate Change: Men and Masculinity in Climate Research, Policy and Practice (with Trevor Scott Lies), Frontiers in Climate (2022), “Lessons from the Pandemic: “Environmental Sociology, Climate Change, and COVID-19” (with David Heath Cooper), International Journal of Sociology and Social Policy (2021), “The Cowboy Scientist Saves the Planet: Hegemonic Masculinity in Cli-Fi Films” (with Sam Kendrick), Masculinities (2021), “Gender, Conflict, and the Militarization of Climate Change,” Peace Review (2015), “Plus Ça Change: Reflections on a Century of Militarizing Women's Sexuality,” European Journal of Women’s Studies (2014), Race, Ethnicity & Sexuality: Intimate Intersections and Forbidden Frontiers (Oxford, 2003), and American Indian Ethnic Renewal (Oxford, 1996).
-Her latest book is Gender and Climate Change: Impacts, Science, Policy (second edition, Routledge, 2025).
+Her recent research includes Gender and Climate Change: Impacts, Science, Policy (second edition, Routledge, 2026), “Re-Gendering Climate Change: Men and Masculinity in Climate Research, Policy and Practice (with Trevor Scott Lies), Frontiers in Climate (2022), “Lessons from the Pandemic: “Environmental Sociology, Climate Change, and COVID-19” (with David Heath Cooper), International Journal of Sociology and Social Policy (2021), “The Cowboy Scientist Saves the Planet: Hegemonic Masculinity in Cli-Fi Films” (with Sam Kendrick), Masculinities (2021).
+Her latest book project is Rethinking Race & Ethnicity (Edward Elgar, 2027).

 Education —